Team4028/beakdocs/docs/source/sect0.rst

 ------------

 To install WPILib, you can either use a USB flash drive (ask from an experienced Controls member for help), or install from the `WPILib GitHub <https://github.com/wpilibsuite/allwpilib/releases/latest/>`_.
+Download the file for your computer's operating system, and run the executable.
+From there, follow the onscreen instructions, ensuring to select "Everything", and "Download VSCode for this computer only".

-Finish this part
+ADD PICS

 .. code-block:: java